For help and advice call us on:

 We stock a wide range of Sovereign coins available at low margins above the live spot price.
-Due to their status as British legal tender all gold Sovereign coins are exempt from Capital Gains Tax, and additionally, as with all investment gold purchased in the UK, are also exempt
+Due to their status as British legal tender all gold Sovereign coins are exempt from Capital Gains Tax (CGT), and additionally, as with all investment gold purchased in the UK, are also exempt

-As small units, they offer the ultimate route into gold bullion for both smaller investors and those who simply prefer to spread their wealth over a larger quantity of smaller units.
+As small units, Sovereigns offer the ultimate route into gold bullion for both smaller investors, and those who simply prefer to spread their wealth over a larger quantity of smaller units.
 This offers a level of flexibility that a 1kg bar of gold could not.
-Selling gold Sovereigns is quick and convenient and investors can sell off parts of their portfolio in whatever amount they choose.
+Selling gold Sovereigns is quick and convenient, and investors can sell off parts of their portfolio in whatever amount they choose.
 You can sell Sovereigns back to us by calling us on 0121 369 3000.

 The gold Sovereign, along with the Krugerrand, is widely acknowledged to be the world’s leading bullion coin and, due to their global reputation, they are recognised around the world.
-Gold sovereign features the traditional St George and the dragon design and bears the portrait of Queen Elizabeth II on the obverse.
+The Sovereign has been a part of British coinage for years, and older variations may also have additional value due to their collectability.
+Gold Sovereign's feature the classic St George and the dragon design, and bears the portrait of Queen Elizabeth II on the obverse.

 Buy Gold Sovereigns

 Gold sovereigns for sale - With a fineness of 916.7 (22